Trusted Ridgeland Attorneys

 - People who knew the testator (friends and family)

-- And/or provided services to the testator (attorneys, accountants, financial advisors)
+- And/or provide services to the testator (attorneys, accountants, financial advisors)

 In addition to witnesses, each party may also produce documentary evidence, such as: